qibinc/JoyMapperSilicon/README.md

 ## Acknowledgement

 This application is heavily based on [magicien/JoyKeyMapper](https://github.com/magicien/JoyKeyMapper).
+We thank them a lot for open-sourcing the [JoyKeyMapper](https://apps.apple.com/us/app/joykeymapper/id1511416593?mt=12) app.
+Support them if possible.